Using the Art, Archaeology and Ancient World Library

 You can find a summary chart of the collections held on each floor posted on the staircase landings and in the lift lobbies.
 Each floor has a more detailed guide, showing the classification sequences.

-Some of the library’s collections use old classification systems.
-The rest use the Library of Congress classification system.
+Some of the library’s collections use old, bespoke classification systems.
+The rest use the Library of Congress classification system, which is the default system across the Bodleian Libraries.

-Accompanying material such as CD-ROMs, loose plates and microfiches are stored separately and should be collected from the help desk.
+Accompanying material such as CD-ROMs, loose plates and microfiche are stored separately.
+Please ask for assistance at the issue desk on the ground floor.

 Find out more about the library's subject collections.